HL7NZ/mws-ig/input/pagecontent/searchCoPaymentCount.md

 ####  Get Year-to-date Co-payments for Whanau processing steps:

-1. The pharmacist supplies the list of NHIs which constitute the family
+1. The pharmacist supplies the list of NHIs which constitute the family and the integrating application and sends an HTTP GET request for the count of co-payments for the given NHIs over the PSC year-to-date
-2. The integrating application sends an HTTP GET request for the count of co-payments for the given NHIs over the PSC year-to-date
+2. The request is validated - ALT: Validation failure.
+Operation Outcome resource returned
-3. The request is validated - ALT: Validation failure.
+3. Any dormant NHIs associated with the input NHIs are added to the list - ALT: NHI not found.
 Operation Outcome resource returned
-4. The co-payments information is returned from proclaim- ALT: NHI not found.
-Operation Outcome resource returned<br />
+4. The count of co-payments for the list of NHIs over the PSC year to date is returned from the claims system <br />
 5. The response containing the count of co-payments is returned.